federico-camerota/DSSC/homeworks/01_openmp/ex1/README.md

 sequentially by threads to avoid data corruption.
 However, this is a quite general block that can be used with any kind of operation. `omp atomic` on the other hand supports only a set of limited operations and exploits hardware capabilities to ensure data integrity.
-The last approach, `omp reduction`, instead uses local partial results for each thread that are combined at the end of the parallel section using the specified reduction operation.
+The last approach, `omp reduction`, uses local partial results for each thread that are combined at the end of the parallel section using the specified reduction operation.